symfony-cmf/symfony-cmf-docs/bundles/phpcr_odm.rst

 `Symfony documentation on the entity form type`_ for more details, including how you can configure a query.

-If you are using Sonata Admin, you might want to look into ``sonata_type_collection``.
+If you are using SonataDoctrinePHPCRAdminBundle_, you might want to look into ``sonata_type_collection``.
 This form type allows to edit related documents (references as well as children) inline and also to create and remove them on the fly.